rcastellotti/papers/papers/dynamo.md

 *Symmetry*: Every node in Dynamo should have the same set of responsibilities as its peers; there should be no distinguished node or nodes that take special roles or extra set of responsibilities.
 In our experience, symmetry simplifies the process of system provisioning and maintenance.

-Decentralization: An extension of symmetry, the design should favor decentralized peer-to-peer techniques over centralized control.
+*Decentralization*: An extension of symmetry, the design should favor decentralized peer-to-peer techniques over centralized control.
 In the past, centralized control has resulted in outages and the goal is to avoid it as much as possible.
 This leads to a simpler, more scalable, and more available system.